Donovan Hohn

 Donovan Hohn (born May 29, 1972 San Francisco) is an American author, essayist, and editor.
+On April 14, 2026, Hohn was named a Guggenheim Fellow.

 Life

 Donovan Hohn is the author of Moby-Duck: The True Story of 28,800 Bath Toys Lost at Sea and of the Beachcombers, Oceanographers, Environmentalists, and Fools, Including the Author, Who Went in Search of Them, the tale of the Friendly Floatees.
 He was raised in San Francisco.
 He graduated from Oberlin College, from Boston University with an MA, and from University of Michigan, with an MFA.

 A former English teacher and a former senior editor of Harper's Magazine, he was also the features editor of GQ.
 His work has appeared in Harper’s Magazine, The New York Times Magazine, Outside, and The Best Creative Nonfiction, Vol. 2.